fortunejs/fortune/README.md

 - Type validations, with support for custom types.
 - Application-level denormalized inverse relationships.
 - Dereferencing relationships in a single request.
-- *Isomorphic*, backed by IndexedDB in web browsers, including a built-in wire protocol for data synchronization.
+- *Isomorphic*, backed by IndexedDB in web browsers.
-- **No** active record pattern, just plain data objects.
+- **No** active record pattern, records are just plain objects.
-- **No** coupling with network protocol.

 ## Requirements